PBMs in Healthcare & How They Affect Drug Spending

 One of the largest issues involving PBMs is the monopoly they create.
 Three PBMs control over 76 percent of the market: CVS Health, Express Scripts, and OptimumRx.
 Several of these large PBMs also run their own pharmacies.
 This in turn presents a conflict of interest.
 When these PBMs push patients to utilize their own pharmacies, they all but push out any independent pharmacies by eliminating the reimbursements with those pharmacies.

 CVS Health is a subsidiary of CVS Caremark while OptimumRx is part of UnitedHealth Group.
-This makes it quite easy for the organizations to take hold of and monopolize the market while noncompetitive practices are largely hidden within the complex industry.
+This makes it quite easy for the organizations to take hold of and monopolize the market while non-competitive practices are largely hidden within the complex industry.
 For this reason, the reformation of transparency laws regarding PBMs is of growing concern and importance.
-The system is far too complex at its core and is in need of reforming.
+The system is far too complex at its core and is in need of reform.